mbraak/django-mptt-admin/README.rst

 Django Mptt Admin
 =================

 *Django-mptt-admin* provides a nice Django Admin interface for Mptt models.
+The source is available on https://github.com/leukeleu/django-mptt-admin.

 Requirements
 ============